 However, Bulletin members have constantly emphasized that the clock is not intended to make people fearful, but rather to spur them to action.
 Board member Prof. Robert Rosner calls the clock “the canary in the coal mine,” which prompts miners to take quick action to save their lives.

 “The number of ways in which we walk blithely into Armageddon is very high.
 But that’s something all of us can help address,” said Daniel Holz, UChicago professor of astronomy and astrophysics and a member of the Science and Security Board.
 “If we act now, we might avoid some of the worst, civilization-threatening outcomes.
 Agitate for change!
 It’s not too late.”

-“Past experience has taught us, even during the most dismal periods of the Cold War, we can as a people come together to address our challenges,” said Rosner, chair of the Bulletin’s science and security board and the William E. Wrather Distinguished Service Professor in Astronomy & Astrophysics and Physics at the University of Chicago.
+“Past experience has taught us, even during the most dismal periods of the Cold War, we can as a people come together to address our challenges,” said Rosner, former chair of the Bulletin’s science and security board and the William E. Wrather Distinguished Service Professor in Astronomy & Astrophysics and Physics at the University of Chicago.
 “It is now high time to do so again.”